 Hiring employees, renting buildings, purchasing stock, etc. are tasks that have to be done before the projected revenue starts flowing in.
 Maintaining the cash flow helps you know when you should pursue business growth.
 Because it also improves your chances of obtaining credit from lenders and suppliers, you should have readily available cash to go for expansion.

 However, when you acquire money to purchase property, equipment, or stock, you must be able to maintain a positive future cash flow to pay the debt as well.
 Whether you obtain short-term credit accounts from suppliers or long term loans from banks, you’ll be required to make monthly payments.
+Net cash flow, derived from the total cash inflows minus the total cash outflows, plays a crucial role in assessing a company’s overall cash position and its ability to meet these obligations.

 In the drive to invest in key business areas, you should never ignore these debt obligations.
 Defaulting on these can lead to serious trouble.
 In the case of loans, the interest will keep on building up, and in the worst-case scenario, you may need to sell off your business assets to pay the debt.
 Also, you may lose or hurt your relationship with vendors if you fail to make payments on time.

 In the earliest stages of a business, maintaining cash flow might be simple but as the business expands, preparing proper accounts, including your Cash flow Statement, can become quite complicated.
 In that case, Fully Accountable can help you manage your accounts while you can focus on scaling your business operations to facilitate business growth.
+Understanding how much cash flows in and out of a business over specific periods is essential for assessing its financial health and decision-making capabilities.

-Contact the Fully Accountable team or for immediate assistance, schedule a 30-minute strategy call with our eCommerce accounting experts.
+Contact the Fully Accountable team, or for immediate assistance, schedule a 30-minute strategy call with our e-commerce accounting experts.